 Can I be a living donor?

 If a liver transplant candidate is eligible to receive from a living donor, then a family member, relative or close friend can be considered for donation.
+If you are interested in becoming a living liver donor but do not have a specific recipient in mind, our center offers non-directed liver donation which allows donors to donate anonymously to a matching candidate on our wait list.
 There are several requirements to becoming a living donor.
 If you meet the criteria below and are interested in living donor liver transplant, call 410-614-2989.

 Criteria for live donation of a liver:

 - Must be in good physical and mental health

 - Must be between the ages of 18 and 60

 - Must have a body mass index (BMI) that is less than 32

 - Must have a compatible blood type with the recipient